 You could certainly melt your chocolates simultaneously using the double-broiler method on the stove.
 But I find it easier to alternate the two bowls in the microwave…one minute for the semi-sweet chocolate, stir.
 Then one minute for the white chocolate, stir.
 Then 30 seconds for the semi-sweet chocolate, stir again.
 And 30 seconds for the white chocolate, stir again.
 I think you get the point…keep alternating the bowls in the microwave and stirring until everything is smooth and melted.
 I typically find that white chocolate takes slightly less time to melt than semi-sweet chocolate, so just watch everything carefully.
 The key is to have both types of chocolate melted and ready to go at about the same time.

 Then it’s time to spread the majority of the semi-sweet chocolate onto a prepared baking sheet, dollop it with the white chocolate, and then dollop the remaining semi-sweet on top of the white.
 After that comes the fun part…simply swirl with a toothpick to your little heart’s content!
 And finally, working quickly while the chocolate is still soft, arrange your pretzels and strawberries on top of the swirled chocolate and finish off with sprinkles.
 Chill, cut, and enjoy!

-Well, I think I’ve given you enough recent chocolate recipes to get you through until Valentine’s Day, between this Strawberry Pretzel Chocolate Swirl Bark, last week’s 3-Ingredient Peanut Butter Cups, and the Fluffy Chocolate Fruit Dip posted earlier this month.
+Well, I think I’ve given you enough recipes to get you through until Valentine’s Day, between this Strawberry Chocolate Pretzel Bark, Heart-Shaped Fruit Pizza, 3-Ingredient Peanut Butter Cups, or Fluffy Chocolate Fruit Dip.
 But now I’m curious…which one are you most eager to try?
 And if you answer ‘all three,’ no worries…your secret’s safe with me. 😉